ArmanAsgharpoor/academic-CV-templates/README.md

 - [Template 2](template2/): A traditional design with a focus on education and research interests.
 - [Template 3](template3/): A minimalist design suitable for researchers in various disciplines.
 - [Template 4](template4/): A visually striking design that highlights key accomplishments.
+- [Template 5](template5/): An elegant and professional design that showcases a comprehensive academic profile.

 Feel free to explore each template's folder for a preview of the LaTeX source code (\*.tex) and the corresponding PDF output (\*.pdf).